MicrosoftDocs/PowerShell-Docs/dsc/configurations.md

 If you ran the previous examples, you might have noticed that you were warned that you were using a resource without explicitly importing it.
 Today, DSC ships with 12 resources as part of the PSDesiredStateConfiguration module.

-The cmdlet, [Get-DscResource](https://technet.microsoft.com/library/dn521625.aspx),can be used to determine what resources are installed on the system and available for use by the LCM.
+The cmdlet, [Get-DscResource](https://technet.microsoft.com/library/dn521625.aspx), can be used to determine what resources are installed on the system and available for use by the LCM.
 Once these modules have been placed in `$env:PSModulePath` and are properly recognized by [Get-DscResource](https://technet.microsoft.com/library/dn521625.aspx), they still need to be loaded within your configuration.

 **Import-DscResource** is a dynamic keyword that can only be recognized within a **Configuration** block, it is not a cmdlet.